ChaozhongLiu/MinNet/fig2/README.md

 * To save space, all datasets and raw results were deleted.
 * Below are specific instructions on how to get the data and get the raw results.

-FYI: during development, our algorithm used the temperory name 'SiaNN', that why in all codes SiaNN is seen.
+FYI: during development, our algorithm used the temperory name 'SiaNN', that's why in all codes SiaNN is seen.

 ## Reproduction Pipeline
 All the testing evaluations follows the same pipeline: